mapillary/mapillary-js/doc/docs/intro/start.md

 [Semantics](https://en.wikipedia.org/wiki/Semantics) is the study of meaning, reference or truth.
 In our case, it is about understanding the meaning of each part of the map.

 MapillaryJS provides methods to visualize the underlying data used to create semantic 3D maps through its spatial rendering capabilities.
 This is useful for understanding the structure of semantic mapping algorithm output.

+#### Interactive

+MapillaryJS provides user interactivity to navigate the street imagery smoothly in a virtual, undistorted 3D world.

 #### Extendable Visualization Component